What Is ISO 45001 Certification?

 • Organizations with higher-risk physical operations

-However, even lower-risk organizations benefit from formalized safety governance and documented risk management.
+However, even lower-risk organizations benefit from formalized risk governance and leadership accountability.

 • Organizational size